Life as Carrie knew it totally changed the day she got her custom ear filter!

 Carrie qualified for a custom ear filter; a device that filters out overloading auditory information and allows her to process sounds as her brain intended.
 It dramatically improved her ability to understand auditory information and helped decrease the "auditory chaos" she experiences in really loud settings.
 In short, this amazing little ear filter totally changed Carrie's (and our) lives!
 For the first time, Carrie reported conversations were much clearer, and more understandable (and didn't sound like Shakespeare).
 She was able to remember and follow more steps due to hearing the directions correctly.
 Talking on the phone was a lot easier – and interesting enough, we figured out she wasn't able to discriminate ANY voices on the phone.
 Unless a caller identifies him or herself, Carrie typically has no idea who's she talking with – something she thought was the case for everyone.
 She also stopped saying "What?" and "Pardon me," stopped repeating herself so much, came home from school not nearly as tired as before, and even began enjoying listening to music!
 A handful of simple academic accommodations recommended by Able Kids made school even more manageable for her.
 Perhaps most importantly, Carrie began to blossom socially as her self-esteem started to grow!

-CAPD is a maturation-based disorder that is constantly changing, it is not a disease.
-It is not life-threatening, but sure can be exhausting.
+CAPD is a maturation-based disorder that is constantly changing.
+It is not a disease and is not life-threatening, but sure can be exhausting.
 Some people outgrow it... but for others, it can be a lifelong disorder.
 Will Carrie ever outgrow it?
 In her particular case, probably not.
-Regardless of how her journey progresses, we will always be eternally grateful for discovering Able Kids Foundation and the custom ear filter that changed her life!
+Regardless of how her journey progresses, we will always be eternally grateful for discovering Able Kids Foundation and the custom ear filter that forever changed Carrie's life!

 ©2017-2018 Therapy Shoppe® Incorporated.
 All rights reserved.